cosmos/ibc/IBC_WORKING_GROUP.md

 - December 12th, 2019 17:00 UTC

 What is the IBC working group:
 Currently the IBC working group is being actively led and managed by Tendermint (All in Bits), Agoric and the Interchain Foundation.
-Over time, we anticipate this will shift into breakout working groups and a more decentralized way of managing the interoperability standards developement process.
+Over time, we anticipate this will shift into breakout working groups and a more decentralised way of managing the interoperability standards development process.

 How it works:
 Following each IBC working group meeting, an new issue for the next meeting will be created with a proposed agenda for comments and collaboration from the larger working group.
 During the two week timeframe between calls, we invite IBC working group members to contribute to the next meeting's agenda and  join the bi-weekly call to discuss the topics in conjunction with the founding IBC team.
 Upon concluding a meeting, a recording will be posted and the details and notes will be published in the associated issue.